NQMVD/tarium/README.md

         - the id is on the right side of the mod page on the SPT hub, under "Github"
     - Run `tarium.exe add Solarint/SAIN --no-checks` to add it to your profile
     - the `--no-checks` is needed because of the ratelimits, it will skip checking if it's a valid repo, so make sure you got the right one
-    - if you want to be sure, just run it without the `--no-checks`
     - If you want to add multiple mods at once, just add more identifiers after the command like so:
         - `tarium.exe add Solarint/SAIN DrakiaXYZ/SPT-Waypoints DrakiaXYZ/SPT-BigBrain --no-checks`
-    - until we get proper modpacks you can also create a text file with a list of mods you want to add, one per line, and use the `--file` option like so:
+    - until we get proper modpacks, you can also create a text file with a list of mods you want to add, one per line, and use the `--file` option like so:
-        - `tarium.exe add --file mods.txt --no-checks`
+        - `tarium.exe add-from mods.txt --no-checks`

 4. After adding all the mods you want, i recommend running `tarium.exe list` to see what you added
     - then run `tarium.exe download` to download and install them